-This guide only discusses how to get and amend your medical records from health care providers who have to follow the HIPAA Privacy Rule.
+This guide only discusses how to get and amend your medical records from doctors and hospitals that have to follow the HIPAA Privacy Rule.
 The guide mentions some related topics without discussing them in detail.
 Here are some resources where you can find information about these related topics.